 It’s tempting to follow an English-only strategy nowadays

 The vast majority of content published on the Internet is still written in English.
 Roughly 56% of Internet content is English.
 Currently, most Internet users are native English speakers, as the following figure indicates.

 Moreover, English is by far the world’s most commonly studied language and claims the top rank followed by French and Chinese in the study conducted by the University of Düsseldorf.

 Why English-only won’t make it in the Future

 These stats might be tempting to think that English-only content is enough in today’s world.
-However, the online community is becoming more and more diverse and users demand information in their native language in order purchase from a website or web shop.
+However, the online community is becoming increasingly diverse, and users demand information in their native language to purchase from a website or webshop.

-While English is the most commonly used language on the Internet it is just ranked third among the most popular languages by native speakers.
-In terms of native speakers Mandarin Chinese is the most spoken language worldwide with almost 1 billion natives.
-Spanish with roughly 405 million speakers and English with around 360 million native speakers follow.
+While English is the most commonly used language on the Internet, it is just ranked third among the most popular languages by native speakers.
+Regarding native speakers, Mandarin Chinese is the most spoken language worldwide, with almost 1 billion natives.
+Spanish, with roughly 405 million speakers, and English, with around 360 million native speakers, follow.

-While companies are likely to think that the majority of the world’s population speaks English as a second language or least understands English content, statistics show a difference.
-Less than 50% of the population in most countries speak English as the following graphic shows.
+While companies are likely to think that most of the world’s population speaks English as a second language or at least understands English content, statistics show a difference.
+As the following graphic shows, less than 50% of the population in most countries speak English.

-Offering translated content in a user’s native language is a major element for building trust on the Internet.
+We are already talked about some figures above.
+Let us add some information to approve that localization from English is an important part of your business growth.
+Offering translated content in a user’s native language is a significant element for building trust on the Internet.
 A survey conducted by Common Sense Advisory, the most popular researchers in the translation industry,

-- 60% of online shoppers rarely or never purchase from English-only websites or webshops,
+- 60% of online shoppers rarely purchase from English-only websites or webshops,

 - 55% of the survey’s participants stated that they preferably shop when content is in their mother tongue,